bootdotdev/blog/content/backend/best-backend-programming-languages.md

 > Yes, SQL is a programming language.
 No, you should not apply for a job as a "programmer" if you only know SQL.

-It's used by nearly *half* backend developers, so it merits inclusion on this list of programming languages for 2024.
+It's used by nearly *half* of backend developers, so it merits inclusion on this list of programming languages for 2024.
 Almost half of StackOverflow's respondents use SQL, and 2/3s of people who use it love it.
 Plus, MySQL, PostgreSQL, and SQLite are the most popular databases, all of which rely on SQL to be queried.
 SQL is typically used alongside a general-purpose programming language like Go, Python or JavaScript.

 [Do backend developers need to learn SQL](https://blog.boot.dev/backend/do-backend-devs-need-sql/)?
 Yes, 100%.
 If you want to [learn SQL](https://boot.dev/learn/learn-sql) (and I recommend you do if you want to get into backend development) [Boot.dev](https://boot.dev) has a great course running through the fundamentals.